Companion Animal Veterinary Services

 The therapeutic infrared light targets the mitochondria in damaged cells and stimulates them to regenerate, and stimulates them to return to optimal function.
 This regenerative process is called photobiomodulation (PBM).
 PBM does not impact normal cells but can help damaged cells to recover from injury faster.

 Laser therapy can be utilized as an adjunct to existing treatments, often reducing or replacing the need for pain medications.

 What are treatments like?

 Laser therapy treatments are fast and pain-free, making them well-tolerated by most pets.
 There is no clipping or shaving required for the treatment area.
-When your pet arrives for therapy they will be situated in a comfortable position, and may be outfitted with laser-safe doggles.
-You will also receive laser-safe eyewear to wear during treatment if you remain with your pet during therapy.
+When your pet arrives for therapy, they will be situated in a comfortable position and may be outfitted with laser-safe goggles.
+You will also receive laser-safe eyewear to use during treatment if you remain with your pet during therapy.

 Can laser therapy help my pet?

 Laser therapy is an effective treatment for a wide variety of conditions, including:

 - Dental Conditions

 A health certificate is a certificate of veterinary inspection where the signing veterinarian endorses that your pet is healthy and free of any transmittable diseases.

 When traveling between states within the continental United States, a health certificate needs to be issued within ten days of travel.
 It must be accompanied by an exam by your veterinarian.